openlegend/core-rules/core/src/07-running-the-game/01-chapter-seven.md

     - **Tier 3:** The effect at tier 3 varies based on the duration of the boon:
       <br />
       <strong>If the chosen boon has a duration of "sustain persists"</strong>, you gain advantage 4 on your action roll to invoke if you are not single-targeting.
 Additionally, the boon is always active for your character and persists each round as a free action, rather than a minor action.
-If the boon is somehow temporarily cancelled (such as by the Nullify bane), you can invoke it at the start of your next turn as a free action.
+If the boon is somehow temporarily cancelled, in the absence of other rules, you can invoke it again as a free action.
       <br />
       <strong>If the boon has a different duration</strong>, you gain advantage 5 on your action roll to invoke if you are not single-targeting.